FACULTY & STAFF

 Dance Captain for Live events for Microsoft and Target, and also performed alongside Ne-Yo and Lady Sovereign in Times Square.
 TV/Film credits include; the voice of Speed in Speed Racer: The Next Generation on Nicktoons Network, As the World Turns, and numerous TV commercials.
 Kurt is a graduate of NYU’s Gallatin School, and continues to perform, choreograph, and instruct around the NYC area. www.kurtcsolak.com

-Kevin recently finished the 'bound for broadway' musical, The Prom at the Alliance Theatre in Atlanta after doing the LAB production and demo recording in NYC the summer before, with Broadway icon and multiple Tony winner, director/choreographer Casey Nicholaw.
+In the Fall of 2016 he performed in the world premiere of the 'bound for broadway' musical, The Prom at the Alliance Theatre in Atlanta after doing the LAB production and demo recording in NYC the summer before, with Broadway icon and multiple Tony winner, director/choreographer Casey Nicholaw.

 He guest starred on KC Undercover on the Disney channel as Marisa's love interest and on Gortimer Gibbon's Life on Normal Street for Disney on Amazon Prime.
 He also co-starred on NBC's Mysteries of Laura as Spencer Schofield this past Winter.
 In addition, he danced as an apprentice with the famed Phoenix Project Dance contemporary company directed by Amber and Mikey Perkins.